 - Receive/ propagate the legacy he has given us

-Isaac – Winging Faith-Presentation Overview
+Isaac –Gliding Faith-Presentation Overview

 Isaac was “winging it” or “gliding” on the faith of his father..we do not see any additional spectacular demonstrations in his faith.
+He is:

 - Born by (his father’s) faith